przemekbok/sp-story-tiles-v2/README.md

 - Cleaner, more maintainable code for SharePoint operations
 - Improved error handling and fallback mechanisms
 - Better performance through optimized queries
-- Access to SharePoint user profiles for profile photos and job title information

-### User Profile Integration
+### Image Handling

-The web part implements a multi-layered approach to retrieve user data:
+The web part implements a multi-layered approach to retrieve images:

-1. **Basic Information**: Gets user name and email from the SharePoint list
+1. **Basic Information**: Gets content title and description from the SharePoint list
-2. **Profile Enhancement**: Retrieves additional profile information such as job title
-3. **Profile Photo**: Attempts to get the user's profile photo, with fallback to a default image
+2. **Image Retrieval**: Retrieves image attachments from the SharePoint list
+3. **Fallback Image**: Uses a default image if no image is found

 ### Modal Implementation